IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 About the content of the commits:

 > 1. All changes in a commit should be related.
->    - Don’t combine changes that address different problems into a single
+>    - Don't combine changes that address different problems into a single
 >      commit.
 > 2. All changes in a commit should address a single aspect of a problem or
 >    change.
->    - Don’t be afraid to break up a new feature, bug fix, or refactoring effort
+>    - Don't be afraid to break up a new feature, bug fix, or refactoring effort
 >      into multiple distinct changes.
->    - This will help you keep track of what works and what doesn’t: if there’s
+>    - This will help you keep track of what works and what doesn't: if there's
 >      a problem, you can always revert to the last known good state.
 If you
 >      wait too long between commits, you may lose a lot of work or spend too
 >      long finding the source of the problem.